Programming Language Choice Still Shapes Agent Artefacts¶

 - Throwaway artefacts.
 Prototypes and disposable code never hit the quality ceiling that the gap measures.
 Choose for team velocity instead.

 - Mainstream-only stack switches.
-Within Python ↔ TypeScript ↔ Go, the Elo and pass@1 gaps narrow sharply (MultiPL-E places all three near the top of its pass@1 distribution); reviewer fluency and ecosystem familiarity dominate (cross-tool translation).
+Within Python, TypeScript, and Go, the Elo and pass@1 gaps narrow sharply — MultiPL-E places all three near the top of its pass@1 distribution.
+Reviewer fluency and tooling familiarity dominate (cross-tool translation).

 - Domain-mandatory languages.
-Embedded C, Solidity, ladder logic, hardware-description languages — the domain dictates the language.
-Apply the verification-budget half; skip the language-selection half.
+Embedded C, Solidity, ladder logic, and hardware-description languages — the domain dictates the language.
+Apply the verification-budget half and skip the language-selection half.

 - Reviewer-bottlenecked teams.
 When reviewer expertise sits in one language and the team cannot review the higher-density alternative, switching shifts the bottleneck rather than removing it.